eonum/medcodesearch-frontend-react/README.md

 If not already installed from  `npm install` use `npm install --save-dev jest`, `npm install --save-dev @testing-library/react` and `npm install --save-dev start-server-and-test` to install jest, react testing library and start-server-and-test which enables starting a server, then run test command.
 When you stop the tests, the server is automatically shut down.
+Also install puppeteer via `npm install jest-puppeteer`.

 #### Run tests
 Pay attention that using `npm test` will run tests in browser.
 As we want to run our tests headless, use